OaklandLocal/WordPress-Network/wp-content/plugins/section-widget/readme.txt

 In addition to plain text and HTML, we have added **shortcodes** support into the mix.
 This means you can easily turn your crazy widget ideas into reality.
 Need a RSS widget for the posts in the "Movies" category?
 Yep, [there is a shortcode for that][2].
 Show your AdSense ads only on the front page?
 [There is a shortcode for that too][3] - not to mention [tag clouds][4], [Paypal][5], [Amazon][6]... you name it.
 Or throw more CMS hotness into your sidebar with our [conditional custom fields][7] shortcodes.
 Checkout the [screenshots][8] for more inspirations.

 But before you hit the download button, we have saved a surprise for you.
 In order to help you fit all those insane ideas into your already crowded sidebar, we have decided to add **tabs** to the equation.
 With an intuitive drag-and-drop interface, creating your own tabbed widget is completely effortless - even for your grandparents.
 (See the [screenshots][8] for details.)
-To bring this to the next level, we have bundled *25 (!) switchable themes*  (powered by the [jQuery UI][9] project) with the plugin - and we even included a live preview in the settings page!
+To bring this to the next level, we have bundled *25 (!) switchable themes*  (powered by the [jQuery UI][9] project) with the plugin - and we even included a on preview in the settings page!
 And of course, you can always roll your own theme to suit the design of your site.
 (A lite version with the 2 basic themes is also available [here][10].)

 With all those awesome features, you should definitely download it and try it out.
 If you still cannot find a need for this, you're probably using WordPress the wrong way ;) Let us know what you think, drop us a line at the [forums][11] - we would love to hear about your creative ways of using this plugin!

+*If you are running a earlier version of the WordPress 3.5 or earlier don't use the latest version of the plugin.*

 = Built-in Conditionals =